yorickdewid/CarbonVPN-doc/quick/README.md

 capublickey = <YOUR CAPUBLIC KEY>
 caprivatekey = <YOUR CAPRIVATE KEY>
 ```
+Save the config file before you continue.
 Next generate the server certificate:

 ```
 ./carbond gencert